Skip to main content Skip to footer

 Sponsorship Licence

-A relaxation of the rules around sponsorship licences and the skilled worker route generally has made it possible to sponsor workers for jobs which previously would have fallen under the skills threshold provided an employer can establish that they have a “genuine vacancy”.
+A relaxation of the rules around sponsorship licences and the skilled worker route generally made it possible to sponsor workers for jobs which previously would have fallen under the skills threshold provided an employer can establish that they have a “genuine vacancy”.

-Holding a Sponsorship Licence enables an employer to issue Certificates of Sponsorship to suitably qualified or experienced workers for skilled jobs which are assessed as being equivalent to National Qualifications Framework Level 3 (NQF3) and which appear in a specified list.
+Holding a Sponsorship Licence enables an employer to issue Certificates of Sponsorship (CoS) to suitably qualified or experienced workers for skilled jobs which are assessed as being equivalent to National Qualifications Framework Level 3 (NQF3) and appear in a specified list.
 Jobs below this skill threshold only qualify for skilled worker permission in exceptional circumstances.

 The Home Office considers the holding of a sponsorship licence to be a privilege and polices the operation of the sponsorship management system closely.